splice/quality-take-home/selenium/readme.md

 - **Minimum 2 (two) created test cases** for the suite;
 - (If any) Bug reports for each of the defects found with the created test suite.

 Feel free to create the test suite battery against any web site of your choosing.
-Remember, this test suite will showcase your understanding of various difficult aspects of web-based automated tests - show us all the interesting techniques you use to solve potentially gnarly problems with creating this type of automation.
+Remember, this test suite will showcase your understanding of various difficult aspects of automated tests - show us all the interesting techniques you use to solve potentially gnarly problems with creating automation.

 Have fun!
 Be creative!
 We look forward to potentially meeting with you to discuss what you have created.
 Thank you for your time! <3